aws/aws-app-mesh-examples/examples/README.md

 export ENVOY_IMAGE=<the latest recommended envoy image, see https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html>
 export CLUSTER_SIZE=<number of ec2 instances to spin up to join cluster export SERVICES_DOMAIN=<domain under which services will be discovered, e.g. "default.svc.cluster.local">
-export COLOR_GATEWAY_IMAGE=<image location for colorapp's gateway, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/gateway:latest" - you need to build this image and use your own ECR repository, see below> export COLOR_TELLER_IMAGE=<image location for colorapp's teller, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/colorteller:latest" - you need to build this image and use your own ECR repository, see below>
+export FRONTEND_IMAGE=<image location for colorapp's frontend, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/frontend:latest" - you need to build this image and use your own ECR repository, see below> export COLOR_TELLER_IMAGE=<image location for colorapp's teller, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/colorteller:latest" - you need to build this image and use your own ECR repository, see below>
 ```